atruong39/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](./step4b.png)

 The `mkdir` command lets you create a new directory in the current working directory.
-To create a new folder named something like `my_folder`, you would enter this command:
+Let's create a new folder called `my_folder`.
+We use the following command to do so:

 ```
 mkdir my_folder